Shadedstrike/-Labs_csci_3308-/README.md

 Lab 4:

-Lab 5: I constructed a small demo website utilizing html and css.
+Lab 5: I worked on building a small demo website utilizing html and css.
        Bootstrap classes was also used to add functionality to the site.